EliNygard/FED1-SP1-EliNygard/README.md

 To do that, I was "hired" to design and build a modern, accessible and responsive web presence for the client.
 Images and text was provided.

+I wanted to create an informatic and well organized site with a design appealing to a grown up focus group.
+I wanted the information a typical parent first look for, the museums opening hours, location and other practical info, to be easy to find.
+At the same time I wished to keep the playfulness to target the main audience, the kids.
+I wanted a colourful design that was easy to manouver for both kids and adults, and I wanted the page to invite kids to click around on it and find the content easy, interesting and fun to read.

 #### Info about the client and instructions:
-The museum is opening soon.
-Its core target audience is primary and middle school children (ages 7-15) and families with young children.
+- Its core target audience is primary and middle school children (ages 7-15) and families with young children.

-The site should appeal to youngsters without pandering; while aiming at a younger audience it should not patronise them with overtly childish themes.
+- The site should appeal to youngsters without pandering; while aiming at a younger audience it should not patronise them with overtly childish themes.
 The core purpose of the site is to excite and entice people to visit the museum.

 ## Built With
 I have used Figma to design the web page, and built it with HTML and CSS.